 "I don't like the official thing," she added with a shrug and a smile, "but you know, it's a little something."

-So she and Benson have now been dating for over a year, and their relationship was already blossoming when the Pretty Little Liars star joined in the festivities for Delevingne's birthday last August, a rollicking-looking night out that also included Suki Waterhouse, Zoë Kravitz, Sienna Miller and Margot Robbie.
-The pair also looked close in September at the Toronto International Film Festival at the screening of Her Smell.
+So she and Benson have now been dating for over a year and a half, and their relationship was already blossoming when the Pretty Little Liars star joined in the festivities for Delevingne's 26th birthday last August, a rollicking-looking night out that also included Suki Waterhouse, Zoë Kravitz, Sienna Miller and Margot Robbie.
+The pair also looked close in September 2018 at the Toronto International Film Festival at the screening of Her Smell.

 Meanwhile, about a week before the birthday party, Cara and Ashley were photographed kissing at London's Heathrow Airport.
 True to form, Delevingne wasn't taking pains to hide her feelings, but she and Benson weren't shouting their status from the rooftops, either.

 Besides, just as with any relationship in its early stages, why talk too much about it before you know what's what?

 Benson has historically taken a more cautious approach to dating in the public eye, especially since she knows how easily rumors get out of hand.

 "Relationships are so hard in this business," she told FASHION magazine in 2015.
 "I don't think I would be able to date a high profile actor the way Angelina Jolie has.
 Her and Brad have done a good job at keeping private but I'm sure that takes work.
 It's too much attention when two powerful people are together.
 Everything is heightened and exaggerated.
 The strangest thing that I've read is that I've dated all the male co-stars I've had on Pretty Little Liars.
 None of it is true.
 It's disgusting."

 Her example hasn't aged well, but the sentiment remains the same.